 Composable web components

 I've been enjoying the resurgent buzz around web components (specifically custom elements).
-The idea du jour seems to be "HTML Web Components", ie, treating components as another form of progressive enhancement: wrap your normal content with a custom element, so that the normal content gets enhanced with the web component's behavior.
-E.g. something like:
+The idea du jour seems to be "HTML Web Components", ie, treating components as another form of progressive enhancement: wrap normal HTML content with a custom element, so that the normal content gets enhanced with the web component's behavior.
+E.g. something like the following to render a custom audio player:

-But what about wrapping other elements?
-If the idea is progressive enhancement, why not enhance your other custom elements?
+But what about wrapping non-standard HTML elements?
+If the idea is progressive enhancement, why not also enhance web components?
 Zach at 11ty created an <is-land>

 component with this idea in mind (it handles boring-but-necessary stuff like loading and rendering).
-I'm thinking something more like configurators to control the behavior of nested components.
+A straightforward example is providing controls for the behavior of child components.

 Here we have an ordinary Game of Life component (written largely by Copilot).
 It accepts a couple attributes to control its behavior.